 For nearly 20 years, Arianna Rinaldo has let photography guide her path around the world, from her beginnings at the New York Magnum office to positions with the magazine COLORS, the weekend supplement D La Repubblica, and the quarterly magazine OjodePez.
 Most recently, Rinaldo has served as artistic director and curator of two international photography festivals based in Italy—“Cortona On The Move,” based in Cortona, Tuscany and “PhEST: See Beyond the Sea,” based in Monopoli, Puglia.
-We are so pleased that she agreed to serve on the jury for our Emerging Talent Awards.

 [Cover photo: Andrea Frazzetta/INSTITUTE, courtesy Cortona On The Move]

 LC: You never studied photography in a formal setting.
 Where did you spend your foundational years with the medium?
 What is the basis of how you engage with images?

 AR: Yes, you’re right, I had no academic training in the practice of photography, its history or criticism.
 My first degree was in classical Chinese, perhaps the farthest possible subject from the medium (well, not quite—Chinese is a very visual language…!).

 In any case, my formative years were spent in the archives of Magnum, in New York.
 I was the director of the archives in the last era when the archive was still dominated by prints and slides.
 I “grew up” (professionally speaking) with all of Henri Cartier-Bresson’s contact sheets behind my desk!
 At that time, we had a whole team dedicated to filing and organizing the material, researching pictures, receiving requests by fax, and so on.
 I’m very happy I saw that world before it disappeared.
 I was steeped in the basics from the beginning—but at a very high level.